Li Kui (legalist): Legacy

 The direct result of these pioneering reform measures was the dominance of Wei in the early decades of the Warring States era.
 Leveraging its improved economy, Wei achieved considerable military successes under Marquis Wen, including victories against the states of Qin between 413 and 409 BC, Qi in 404 BC, and joint expeditions against Chu with Zhao and Han as its allies.

 At the same time, the main tenets of Li Kui's reforms - supporting law over ritual, agrarian production, meritocratic and bureaucratic government and an active role of the state in economic and social affairs - proved an inspiration for later generations of reform-minded thinkers.
 When Shang Yang sought service in Qin, three decades after Li Kui's death, he brought with him a copy of the Book of Law, which was eventually adapted and became the legal code of Qin.

-Along with his contemporary Ximen Bao, he was given oversight in construction of canal and irrigation projects in the State of Wei.
+Along with his contemporary Ximen Bao, he was given oversight in the construction of canal and irrigation projects in the State of Wei.